adisai123/GitCommands/README.md

 15. Revert (history will be get created or intacted) git revert <version> # version can be HEAD or any hash number

+16. Rebase: to make your branch up to date with master or any other branch
+  1. git checkout master
+  2. git pull master
+  3. git checkout mybranchname
+  4. git rebase master